You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 Using NanoVNA-Saver Software

-For more detailed analysis, connect your NanoVNA to a computer:
+For more detailed analysis, connect your NanoVNA to a computer.

-- Available for Windows, Mac, and Linux
+- Download NanoVNA-Saver.
+Free, open-source software for Windows, Mac, and Linux. github.com/NanoVNA-Saver/nanovna-saver.

-Connect via USB-C
+- Connect via USB-C.

-Benefits over using the device alone:
+- What it gives you over the device alone:

 - Larger, clearer graphs